nickkim1/music_at_brown/README.md

 ## Overview:
 - This is a minimal application that uses the Spotify API to recommend artists based on shared genre tastes to students at Brown (or any college).
 It is comprised of a React frontend + Flask backend + SQLite database.
 The Flask backend serves a REST API to the React frontend and there are several supported endpoints e.g. recommend that support the content-filtering recommendation mechanism.
-It is not deployed yet.

 - Currently the recommender is a K-nearest neighbors algorithm.
 Artists from the database are compiled into an all-pairs matrix: their representative genres are one-hot-encoded and the cosine distance between each of the genre vectors between every pair of artists is inputted